 - Install a zoning system.
 A zoning system will allow you to separate your home into different areas for heating and cooling purposes.
 The comfort levels of each of these areas can be controlled by your programmable thermostat.
 So, if a certain area of your home is not used very often, you can turn down, or shut off, heat to that area, allowing it to be used in areas where you want it.

 For more information on reducing the heat load of your heating system, contact the professionals at Ernst Heating & Coolingtoday.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about heating systems and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about heating systems and other HVAC topics, visit our blog.